Marine plastic pollution: Microplastics

 A higher concentration of microplastics in glaciers indicates that transport via wind is a significant pathway to distribute microplastics in the environment.

-A study found that microplastics from oceans have been found in sea breeze.
+Microplastics can accumulate in the whitecaps of ocean waves or sea foam and increase the stability of breaking waves, potentially affecting sea albedo or atmosphere-ocean gas exchange.
+A study found that microplastics from oceans have been found in sea breeze and may re-enter the atmosphere.

 Microplastics can concentrate in the gills and intestines of marine life and can interfere with their feedings habits, typically resulting in death.
 Microplastics have been shown to induce a lethargic swimming and feeding behavior in fish, mussels and nematodes, under severe overload situations.
 Microplastic size is an important feature for the production of toxic effects on the different organisms, however, the tissue structure and anatomy of each organism play an important role in the severity of the damage that these particles can produce.

 Bioaccumulation of microplastics can have a huge effect on the food web, thus altering ecosystems and contributing to loss of biodiversity.
 Once ingested, microplastics will either be egested or retained by an organism.
-If a predator consumes an organism that has retained microplastic, the predator will be indirectly consuming this plastic as part of its diet, in a process referred to as “trophic transfer’.
+If a predator consumes an organism that has retained microplastic, the predator will be indirectly consuming this plastic as part of its diet, in a process referred to as "trophic transfer'.
 Retention of plastics can be influenced by food availability and shape but will be governed by the size of the plastic.
 Ingested microplastics will typically be passed along the intestinal tract, then will either be adsorbed across the gut lining, become entrapped in the gut (i.e., intestinal blockage causing retention of plastic), or become incorporated into the animal's feces and egested.

 The ingestion of plastic by marine organisms has now been established at full ocean depth.
 Microplastic was found in the stomachs of hadal amphipods sampled from the Japan, Izu-Bonin, Mariana, Kermadec, New Hebrides and the Peru-Chile trenches.
 The amphipods from the Mariana Trench were sampled at 10,890 m and all contained microfibres.